Subsumption Algorithms for Three-Valued Geometric Resolution: Translation to SAT

 \section{Translation to SAT}

 Translating an instance of the matching problem to SAT is easy, and modern SAT solvers have become very effective.
 As a consequence, translation to SAT should be attempted.
-In this section, we give two methods of translating

-GCSP into SAT.
+In this section, we give two methods of translating GCSP into SAT.
 The translations are not complicated, and MiniSat \cite{Minisat2004} performs rather well on the results of the translations.
-Results are listed in the last two columns of Figure~\ref{Fig_unary_sat} in Section~\ref{Sect_experiments}.
-It is quite possible that, even after reimplementation of Algorithm~\ref{Algo_unary} with improved datastructures, and implementation of Algorithm~\ref{Algo_refining}, it will turn out that some combination of filtering (see Section~\ref{Sect_local_consistency_checking}) and translation to SAT is the best approach.
+Results are listed in the last two columns of Figure~\ref{Fig_unary_sat} and in Figure~\ref{Fig_unary_sat2} in Section~\ref{Sect_experiments}.
+The results suggest that translation to SAT has a performance that is comparable with Algorithm~\ref{Algo_unary}.

-In the first translation only substlets are translated.
+In our first translation only substlets are translated.
 We assign propositional variables to the substlets, specify that at least one substlet from each clause has to be selected, and list the conflicts between the substlets.

 \begin{defi} We assume a general mapping $ [ \ ] $ that transforms mathematical objects into distinct propositional variables. \end{defi}

 \begin{defi} Let $ ( \Sigma^{+}, \Sigma^{-} ) $ be GCSP.
 The translation into propositional logic has form $ ( A, P ), $ where $ A $ is a set of atoms, and $ P $ is a set of clauses over $ A. $ Assume that the GCSP has form $ ( \Sigma^{+}, \Sigma^{-} ), $ assume that $ \Sigma^{+} $ contains $ n $ clauses, and write $ \{ s_{i,1}, \ldots, s_{i,k_i} \} $ for the $i$-th clause of $ \Sigma^{+}. $